What we do

 ECDC’s main role as an agency of the European Union is to strengthen Europe’s defences against communicable diseases.
 Over the last ten years, ECDC has been working together with all EU/EEA countries in response to public health threats and emerging diseases.Read about ECDC's achievements

 ECDC's mission is to identify, assess and communicate current and emerging threats to human health posed by infectious diseases.

 ECDC’s country support foresees "well-coordinated capacities across Europe to effectively prevent, detect, assess and control communicable diseases that threaten the health of the European population."

 Epidemic intelligence and outbreak response

 Monitoring and assessing threats to public health in Europe from infectious diseases are core tasks for ECDC, as is providing technical support to the EU-level response to such threats.

-The Centre shall communicate on its own initiative in the fields within its mission, after having given prior information to the Member States and to the Commission.
+The Centre communicates on its own initiative in the fields within its mission, after having given prior information to the Member States and to the Commission.

 Microbiology is the study of micro-organisms, including those that are causing infectious diseases.